finbarkizito/sql_data_warehouse_project/README.md

 The objectives of this project are to:

 - **Centralise Data**
-  Integrate customer, product, and sales data from multiple source systems (CRM and ERP) into a single warehouse.
+  Integrate customer, product, and sales data from multiple source systems i.e., CRM and ERP into a single warehouse.

 - **Improve Data Quality**
   Address common data issues such as duplicates, null values, invalid records, and inconsistent formats before analysis.